luyadev/luya/docs/guide/concept-elements.md

 </div>
 ```

-Now you can create an html element component for this.
+Now you can create a html element component for this.

-## Create Element and Use
+## Create Html Element Component and use it

 To add a new html element component, go into your Application Folder (@app) and create a php file with the name `elements.php`.
-This file will contain all the element partials for this Project.
+This file will contain all the element partials for this project.
 An element is defined by a *name* and a corresponding *closure*.
-Below en example setup for `elements.php` file:
+Below an example setup for the `elements.php` file:

 ```php
 <?php